LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 <img alt="Functions: Logs Grouped" src="img/functions/functions_reporting_logs_grouped.png">

-You may also leverage the download button next to the "Search"-button to download the logs based on your current configuration in the form of a `.csv`.
+You can download the logs as a CSV export of your current view by clicking the "Download"-button.
 Please be aware that we only allow up to 500 log lines to be exported based on your time window and log quantity.
 You may not download all available logs.
 In this case, we suggest adjusting the time window to smaller chunks.
-The `.csv`-File has the following structure:
+The CSV export has the following structure:

 ```csv
 lambdaUUID;requestID;timestamp;level;message;extras